 The ESC plan should clearly describe to all users of the plan the controls and measures necessary to protect receiving water bodies and natural features during construction.
 These notes (and additional notes) may be required following consultation with CVC.

-This Stormwater Management Criteria document has been prepared to supplement CVC’s Planning and Development Administrative Procedural Manual (CVC, 2011), with more detailed direction regarding the Stormwater Management component of development approvals.
+This Stormwater Management Guideline replaces the Stormwater Management Criteria (2012).
+The new document reflects climate change, new technologies, and policy directions.
+The SWM Guide supplements CVC’s Planning and Development Administrative Procedural Manual (CVC, 2011), with more detailed direction regarding the Stormwater Management component of development approvals.

 The Technical Guidelines provides guidance to staff of the Steering Committee agencies and Consultants undertaking flood hazard mapping studies for those agencies; a consistent approach in the development of flood hazard maps; and establishes “good engineering practice” in the development of flood hazard maps.
 This will provide a technical framework for evaluating the acceptability andadequacy of flood hazard maps during Regulatory and technical reviews.